 Instructions

-- Combine rub ingredients in a small bowl.
-Rub all over chicken breasts and place into a lightly greased cast iron skillet (or other oven or BBQ safe pan).
-Tuck 5-6 lime slices between the chicken.
-Allow to stand for 15-20 minutes.
+- Combine the rub ingredients in a small bowl.
+Rub all over chicken breasts and place them into a lightly greased cast-iron or other oven-safe skillet.
+Tuck 5 or6 lime slices between the chicken.
+Allow to stand in the pan for about 15 minutes.

-- When serving, top with a drizzle of fresh lime juice to really brighten the flavours!
+- When serving, a drizzle of fresh lime juice really brightens the flavours!

 This chicken is absolutely delicious.
 Tender and very tasty.
 Thank you so much Jennifer.